GR Supra (2019-)

 But if you drive an electric car and can install a charger, charging at home is almost certainly cheaper than using public chargers (unless you use free chargers – scroll down to find out more).

 There will be an initial outlay, though.
-To buy and install a charger you're looking at paying between £500 and £1,200 with either the OZEV wallbox or EVHS grant applied.
-But with the money you'll save on fuel and public charging, you'll earn this back over time.
+To buy and install a charger you're looking at paying upwards of £500, but you'll earn this back over time with the money saved on fuel and public charging.

 If you can't install a charger at home, try making use of free charging points near you.
 Various businesses, retail parks and regular car parks offer free charging, typically for paying customers of that business or service.